‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 You can watch the hilarious new Hulu original series, Chad Powers,

-i don't have a change of clothes i don't have a towel there's no I don't have a foil blanket to wrap around me.
+There's no, I don't have a foil blanket to wrap around me.

 And then certainly when I got buried up to my head in the sand by Blackfeet Warriors, that's when I would have died.

-I think I would have died in the Mexican War and the movie never would have happened.
+I think I would have died in the Mexican War and the movie Never Would have happened.

 That's a good one, though.
+Yeah, 20 minutes, Max.

+Yeah.
 I wouldn't have been able to see.

 I would have just been walking in the glass.

-The Butch's Girlfriend Award for week link of the film, we mentioned this.
+The Butch's Girlfriend Award for week link of the film. we mentioned this.

 Jeremiah's decision to go through the crow barrow ground.

 It's never sat right with me from in the five decades that I've been watching this movie.
+I just don't think he would do it.

 Yeah.

-Like he just kind of gets bullied into it by the reverend and the oh, we got to go through.
+Like he just kind of gets bullied into it by the reverend and the and the oh, we got to go through.
+Oh, it's another 20 miles.

 I just, I know he's trying to help people out, but I don't know, Dad.

 I'm just, I just think he would know that this is a bad thing to do.
+We can't do this.

+I think he would know.
 He lived in Crow Land in friendship for so many years.

 Well, it's like, it's like Steve Ballmer.

-There's a lot of soldier in him still there that like sort of responds to the lieutenant, you know?
+Like, you have to know, don't keep giving aspiration to money.
+There's a soldier in him still there that like sort of responds to the lieutenant, you know?
+Or maybe

-Like, you that this is sacred ground to them, and the reverend's like, You can't believe that, can you?
+And the reverend's like, You can't believe that, can you?

+yeah, I'm just stopping buying that.
 I think that's the weak link.

 What stage is the worst?
+Oh, what do you have?

 I have another weak link.

-If when I watch the movie again, he got an axe in the back, he got a spear in the stomach, yeah, he got almost had his uh left eye taken out, yeah, And that doesn't count the 50 fights that we never saw.
+If when I watch the movie again, he got an axe in the back, he got a spear in the stomach.
+Yeah.

 Yeah.

 He had no medical attention.
+No.

 How did he not die?
+Big time sepsis risk.
+Yeah.

+It's Jeremiah Johnson.
 He was just a legend.

-My weakest link is: you know, we get five minutes of an overture and five minutes of credits or a couple of minutes of credits.
+Guy couldn't be brought down.
+My weakest link is, you know, we get five minutes of an overture and five minutes of credits or a couple of minutes of credits.

-one night in the the bed of a of a of a lady of the evening.
+Maybe takes one night in the bed of

+Maybe goes to a bar, throws a couple back, hears some stories.
 You're in a whorehouse scene to start out Jeremiah Johnson?

-I just wanted like the in the script, he spends a little bit more time in the town.
+I just wanted like in the script, he spends a little bit more time in the town.

 And so I was just like, there's some idea there.

-what's age the worst
+What's age the worst?

-I mean, like, if I traded Zoe,
+He traded his daughter.
+It'd be like, if I traded Zoe,

 but for some really good scalps.
+Yeah, true.

 Yeah, fair.

 They didn't cast a Native American for the role of Swan.
+Yeah.

 They cast somebody named Del Bolton.
+This was her only film.

-She only had one other screen credit, a 2002 episode of TV's Monk.
+She only had one other screen credit, a 2002 episode of TV's TV's Monk.
+Really?
+30 years later, just as on Monk.

+Fascinating.
 Yeah, I don't know how to explain that.

+And then what's age the worst?
 The Bearclaw Jeremiah scenes.

-I'll just say, I wouldn't have subscribed to their podcast.
+I'll just say I wouldn't have subscribed to their podcast.

 That's a respectful pass from us.
+Yeah.

-New episode.
+New episodes.

 Hey, you know, Bearclaw and Jeremiah, the guys from Jeremiah Johnson, they're pitching a pod.
+Do you think they want to talk to people who are successful?
+What about Delgu and Bearclaw?

 Delgue, now I'm interested in Delgue.
+Yeah.

+That's kind of a Kevin Wilde's, Nick Wright vibe to it.
 Yeah, I think he's on a player podcast.

 Yeah.